 Mark learns that his dad is an alien despot.
 He tries to fight his father, only to get beaten black and blue by his much stronger dad.
 While beating down his own son Omni-Man asks why he wants to save the Earth so badly when he'll end up outliving everyone he knows and asks what Mark would have left after 500 years.
 Mark, his body a mass of blood and bruises, responds:

 Invincible: You, dad.
 I'd still have you.

-- Nolan dying for real, and him telling Mark to lead the Viltrumites.
-Nolan death is sad for what it its, but is also sad for Mark: not only has he lost his father, but also the chance to live a quiet life with his family.
+Nolan dying for real, and him telling Mark to lead the Viltrumites.
+Nolan's death is sad for what it is, but is for Mark: not only has he lost his father, but also the chance to live a quiet life with his family.

 The Viltrumites can't stay on Earth...which means Mark has to leave.
 Even if, well...he made things BETTER.